zmustafa/AutoPurchaseReservedInstance/README.md

 4. Create a blank logic app call it 'LogicApp-Approved-Subscriptions-Updater'
 5. Modify logic app 'LogicApp-Approved-Subscriptions-Updater' to use the user generated managed identity 'ManagedIdentity-RIPurchasherAccess'
 6. Clone the logic app 'LogicApp-Approved-Subscriptions-Updater' to two more logic apps 'LogicApp-RI-Calculate' and 'LogicApp-RI-Purchase' (in total they become 3)
+7. Add storage connector to each of the logic apps.
+8. Paste the code, except the connection part at the bottom.
+9. Take note of the two URLs of each of the logic apps  'LogicApp-RI-Calculate' and 'LogicApp-RI-Purchase' and to use them via PowerShell script.

 # 4 Make a Reserved Instance purchase
 ## 4.1 Create Reservation Order